calebephrem/quantum/README.md

 ---

-🧐 Please let me know if you've caught some kinda funky color, because this theme is new, and there are so many languages and VS Code parts that I don't use, so feel free to open an issue.
+### 🚀 Final Notes

+🧐 If you spot any funky colors or odd styling quirks—especially in languages or VS Code areas I haven’t tested—please don’t hesitate to [open an issue](https://github.com/calebephrem/quantum/issues).
+Quantum is still fresh, and your feedback helps it grow stronger!

+🌟 If you’re enjoying the theme, show some love with:

+- ⭐ Giving the [repo](https://github.com/calebephrem/quantum) a star
+- ✨ Rating it 5 stars on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=CalebEphrem.quantum)
+- 💬 Drop a review if you feel inspired!

-⭐ Don't forget to [star the repo](https://github.com/calebephrem/quantum) to support me!
-Thanks 😁
+Thanks a ton for the support 😁

-### Enjoy! 😎
+### Enjoy coding! 😎